International Exhibition – Albert Moore: Of Beauty and Aesthetics – (2016-17)

 'We hope this exhibition, with new research on his life and body of work, will bring a justified prominence to Moore and his position as one of the forefathers of British Abstract art.'

-Samantha Timm (University of York), current holder of the Friends of York Art Gallery Research Scholarship, will give a public talk 'Albert Moore: Of Beauty and Aesthetics' at York Art Gallery on 19 April 2017.
+Samantha Timm (University of York), holder of the 2016-17 Friends of York Art Gallery Research Scholarship, gave a public talk 'Albert Moore: Of Beauty and Aesthetics' at York Art Gallery on 19 April 2017.

-An international conference ‘Rethinking Albert Moore’ will take place at the University of York in July 2017.
+A study day and international conference ‘Rethinking Albert Moore’ took place at the University of York in July 2017.

 Main image: Exhibition banner for 'Albert Moore: Of Beauty and Aesthetics' at York Art Gallery, 2017; featuring 'Midsummer' by Albert Moore, 1887, reproduced with the kind permission of the Russell-Cotes Art Gallery and Museum, Bournemouth.